How to reassure your child during Clearing | Clearing supportby Judith Charlton

 - print out any degree-specific information they may want to discuss further with a university

 - practise a Clearing phone call, so they feel confident about what they want to say and the questions they want to ask

 Know what to expect from the Clearing process

 When Clearing opens, degree courses with vacancies will be listed on university websites; UCAS also hosts a searchable database of available places.

-Once your child has their results, they’ll need to contact the university they’re interested in via their Clearing hotline to see if they’re willing to accept them.
+Once your child has their results, they’ll need to contact the university they’re interested in via their Clearing support hotline to see if they’re willing to accept them.
 They’ll need to give their UCAS ID number and Clearing ID number so the university can view their details.

 If they receive a verbal offer from a university over the phone, this will be followed by an email confirmation detailing their next steps and the timescales for adding this offer as their Clearing choice to their application.

 Although they’ll need to make a decision quite quickly about whether to accept the offer, encourage them not to rush this step.
 This is when their Clearing prep will pay off – if they’ve already weighed up alternative universities and courses, they’ll be better equipped and feel more confident when they do make their decision.

-Your child may feel anxious and worried about going through the Clearing process, but trained Clearing Advisers will guide them every step of the way.
-And, with your support, they’ll find the degree they’ve always dreamed about.
+Your child may feel anxious and worried about going through the Clearing process, but trained Clearing support advisers will guide them every step of the way.
+With your encouragement, they’ll find the degree they’ve always dreamed about.